Amam8585/-telegram/README.md

-# -telegram
+# telegram bot
-Tel bot test
+this is beta version only